 The SRM receives pulses produced not only from fission products, but also from gamma radiation and noise.
 In general, the pulses produced by fission products are of much greater amplitude than the other pulses and can be electronically discriminated or separated by pulse height in the SRM.
 The discriminator and bypass filter provides a pulsed signal to the test generator circuit which buffers the signal prior to sending the signal to the SR log count rate and period circuit.
 The SR log count rate and period circuit provides a level signal and a rate output signal, which drives the front panel meters.
 Refer to Figure 7-4.
 The SR log count rate circuit provides a level signal to the reactor power recorder through an isolator.
-The SR log count rate and period circuit also provides a transistor-transistor logic (TTL) buffered output which drives the SR Audio.

-The SRM contains bi-stable trip circuits which produce a rod withdrawal inhibit whenever a non-operate condition exist or, if count rate is <2 cps or >9×104 cps.
-The <2 cps inhibit ensures that there is sufficient subcritical multiplication taking place and that sufficient counts are being measured to accurately indicate the fission rate in the core.
-The $>9\times10^4$ cps inhibit ensures the channel is not saturated by an excessively high count rate.
-The non-operate inhibit is caused whenever the ±15 volt power supply voltage is low, the high voltage power supply is low, or the channel-on-test and any other front panel pushbutton is activated.
+The SRM contains bi-stable trip circuits which produce a rod withdrawal inhibit whenever a nonoperate condition exist or, if count rate is $<2 \text{ cps or } >9 \times 10^4 \text{ cps}$.
+The <2 cps inhibit ensures that thereis sufficient subcritical multiplication taking place and that sufficient counts are being measured to accurately indicate the fission rate in the core.
+The $>9 \times 10^4$ cps inhibit ensures the channel is not saturated by an excessively high count rate.
+The non-operate inhibit is caused whenever the ± 15 volt power supply voltage is low, the high voltage power supply is low, or the channel-on-test and any other front panel pushbutton is activated.
 All of the trip circuits are of fail-safe design so that in the event of loss of power to the channel, a SR Inhibit will be generated.
 A test circuit provides inputs at 12.2 Hz, 100 Hz and +3 seconds to functionally check the drawer prior to startup.